KhronosGroup/Vulkan-ValidationLayers/BUILD.md

 #### Running the Tests

-To run the **validation test script**, in a terminal change to the build/tests directory and run:
+In a terminal, change to the build/tests directory and run the vk_layer_validation_tests.

-    VK_LAYER_PATH=../layers ./run_all_tests.sh

-This script will run the following tests:

-- `vk_layer_validation_tests`: Test Vulkan validation layers

 Further testing and sanity checking can be achieved by running the vkcube and vulkaninfo applications in the